+$$\sigma \sim \langle \vec{P_e}; \vec{P_e} \rangle \sim \langle P_n; P_m \rangle \tag{11.43}$$ where the proportionality of the F_m to the external electrical field has been taken into account.
 It will be instructive to consider a concrete problem to clarify some points discussed above.
 There are some cases when the calculation of electrical resistivity is more convenient to be performed within the approach of the generalized transport equations (10.27) and (10.28) than within the Kubo formalism for the conductivity.
-We can use these two approaches as two complementary calculating scheme, depending on its convenience to treat the problem considered.308 To clarify this, let us start from the condition where the density matrices ρ{LR} and ρ_s were given by Eqs.
-(10.23) and (10.25).
-For operators B_i which can be represented by linear combinations of the relevant observables A_i Eq.
-(11.45) is fulfilled exactly, where as for other operators, Eqs.
-(11.45) seems to be plausible if the relevant observables have been chosen properly.
+We can use these two approaches as two complementary calculating scheme, depending on its convenience to treat the problem considered.308 To clarify this, let us start from the condition where the density matrices ρ{LR} and ρ_s were given by equations (10.23) and (10.25).
+For operators B_i which can be represented by linear combinations of the relevant observables A_i the equation (11.45) is fulfilled exactly where for other operators the equations (11.45) seems to be plausible if the relevant observables have been chosen properly.
 The conditions (11.45) make it possible to determine a set of parameters which can be used in approximate expressions for the correlation functions.
-In simple cases, the conditions (11.45) even allow to calculate the correlation functions in (10.27) without resorting to another technique.
-As an example, we consider the one-band Hubbard model (4.14)
+In simple cases the conditions (11.45) even allow to calculate the correlation functions in (10.27) without resorting to another technique.
+As an example we consider the one-band Hubbard model (4.14)